To the Home Page

 VirtualBox: Installed VirtualBox 7.0 based on official instructions.
 I don’t like the new UI of VirtualBox 7.1, so I’ll stick with the older version for now.

-Python: Python 3.11 is installed by default, and unfortunately there are no newer versions in Debian repos. pip can be installed from python3-pip package.
+Python: Python 3.11 is installed by default, and sadly there are no newer versions in Debian repos.
+You can try to install deadsnakes PPA, even if it is meant to be used with Ubuntu. pip can be installed from python3-pip package.

 Node.js: Installed Node 20.x from NodeSource, based on manual installation instructions.